peterkhe1999/CheatSheet/OSCP/README.md

 ```

 # Public Exploits
-The **Browser Exploitation Framework (BeEF)** is a penetration testing tool focused on client-side attacks executed within a web browser.
+The **Browser Exploitation Framework (BeEF)** is a pentest tool focused on client-side attacks executed within a web browser.

 ## Locating Public Exploits